-Instructional Hours: 3 Prerequisite: MAT105 Offered FALL semester Laboratory Hours: As Assigned
+Prerequisite: MAT105 Offered FALL semester

-MAT122 Elementary Mathematics II
+MAT122 Elementary Mathematics II (3 credits)

 A course offered in a multimedia classroom.
 Topics include graphing calculator use, understanding geometry coordinates and mathematical systems.
 The relation between algebra and geometry is established with an emphasis on probability and statistics.
 Students continue to use Geometer's Sketchpad and Derive software for visualization purposes.
 The class is open to majors in Elementary Education ONLY.
 (Graphing calculator required.)
 (Mathematics GER)